rseng/devstories/.github/CONTRIBUTING.md

    url: https://twitter.com/epcced
 ---

-In this 17th Episode of Research Software Engineer Stories, we interview Andrew Turner, a research software engineer that leads a team at the University of Edinburgh, and discuss how research software engineering has brought a sense of belonging to so many that did not have it before.
+In this 17th Episode of Developer Stories, we interview Andrew Turner, a research software engineer that leads a team at the University of Edinburgh, and discuss how research software engineering has brought a sense of belonging to so many that did not have it before.
 Andrew shares his hopes